Remote Log Activation

 - View active activations and deactivate when done

-Activation via webhook and push notification
+Activation via webhook + push notification

 By default, activation takes effect on the next app launch or batch send.
-For immediate activation, GrenLogger supports webhooks—remote log activation is one of the configurable events.
+For immediate activation, GrenLogger supports webhooks — remote log activation is one of the configurable events.
 The flow:

 - Dashboard: Admin activates remote logs for a user